 Yacas can deal with arbitrary precision numbers.
 It can work with large integers, like 20!
-(The! means factorial, thus $1 \times 2 \times 3 \times ... \times 20$ ).
+(The! means factorial, thus 1\2\3\...\20).

 As we saw before, rational numbers will stay rational as long as the numerator and denominator are integers, so 55/10 will evaluate to 11/2.
 You can override this behavior by using the numerical evaluation function N ().
 For example, N (55/10) will evaluate to 5.5.
 This behavior holds for most math functions.
 Yacas will try to maintain an exact answer (in terms of integers or fractions) instead of using floating point numbers, unless N () is used.
 Where the value for the constant pi is needed, use the built-in variable Pi.
 It will be replaced by the (approximate) numerical value when N (Pi) is called.
 Yacas knows some simplification rules using Pi (especially with trigonometric functions).